Chris Kunitz: International play

 Kunitz made his international hockey debut for Team Canada at the 2008 World Hockey Championships.
 He contributed 7 points in 9 games, helping Canada to a silver medal.
 On January 7, 2014, he was named to the 2014 Canadian Olympic Hockey Team.

 Personal life

 Kunitz attended Michael A. Riffel High School in northwest Regina, graduating in 1997.
 Ten years after his graduation, he brought the Stanley Cup back to Riffel in July 2007 when he had his day with the trophy.
 He also took the Stanley Cup back to his college town (Big Rapids, Michigan) on the same day.
 On August 11, 2009, Kunitz brought the trophy back to Regina and had a larger celebration in the city's downtown.
 Kunitz admitted that during his first visit, he had a low-key celebration at Riffel as a result of teammate Ryan Getzlaf's profile.

 Kunitz married Chicago-native Maureen Pfeiffer in July 2008.
 The couple reside with their three children in Chicago.
 Kunitz and his family lived in the Bridgeville area of Pittsburgh during his tenure with the Penguins.

 Kunitz earned a degree in marketing and business from Ferris State University.
-While attending the school, he became a fan of Major League Baseball's Detroit Tigers.